spadebuilders/web3-paper-club/README.md

-# Distributed Technology Paper Club
+# Web3 Paper Club
-Organizing, scheduling, and notes for a distributed technology whitepaper club
+Organizing, scheduling, and notes for a web3 / distributed technology whitepaper club

 ## Table of Contents